 You’re officially an adult.
-The world is your oyster, the open road is spread out ahead of you with endless possibilities...and here we are, telling you to think about income insurance.
+The world is your oyster, the open road is spread out ahead of you with endless possibilities...and here we are, telling you to think about disability income insurance (as we like to call it) or just referred to as disability insurance.

 Now, hear us out before you roll your eyes and close your browser tab.

 Early adulthood is one of the best times of your life, with a level of independence that you probably haven’t had before.
 But that also comes with a whole bunch of responsibilities too.
 There’s rent to pay, bills to keep on top of, and groceries (or, you know, takeout) to buy.

 So now ask yourself this: What do you do if you find yourself unable to work thanks to an illness or injury and your newfound freedom is ripped out from under you?